fluent/fluent-bit/README.md

 #### Running on s390x

-Fluent Bit is supported on Linux on IBM Z(s390x), but the WASM and LUA filter plugins are not.
+Fluent Bit is supported on Linux on IBM Z(s390x), but the WASM is not.

 ### Plugins: Inputs, Filters and Outputs